The electroweak magnetic monopole in the presence of KSVZ axion: Characteristics of electroweak monopole and axion

 We first show the monopole energy in the presence of axion.
 The 00 component of the energy-momentum tensor $T^{00}$ in terms of the gauge fields is

 The total energy of monopole in the KSVZ model can be obtained as

 where the first term of $E_{\rm CMM}$ is apparently infinite.
 The other terms in $E_{\rm CMM}$ and $E_{\rm axion~int.}$ are all finite.
 The origin of this infinite energy comes from the singularity of the point-like magnetic monopole of $U(1)_Y$.
 In Refs.~\cite{Bae:2002bm,Cho:2012bq,Cho:2013vba,Cho:2019vzo}, the author utilized the UV regularization to include the quantum correction and proved the existence of electroweak monopole with a finite energy.
-According to the Lagrangian with scale-dependent parameters in Eq.~(\ref{eq:LUV}), the modified energy $E_{\rm CMM}$ becomes
+According to the Lagrangian with a non-trivial hypercharge U(1) permittivity $\epsilon(\rho)$ in Eq.~(\ref{eq:LUV}), the modified energy $E_{\rm CMM}$ becomes

+where $\dot{X}\equiv dX/dr$.
+Given the analytic permittivity $\epsilon(\rho)$ in Eq.~(\ref{eq:alphabeta}), the energy becomes finite at the origin.
+We evaluate the above integrals to obtain the energy $E$ for the electroweak monopole (with $g_{a\gamma\gamma}=0$ and $a(r)=0$) and that in the presence of axion.

+It turns out that this regularization offers better mass convergence compared to the method in Ref.~\cite{Cho:2012bq}.
+In Ref.~\cite{Cho:2012bq}, a scale-independent coefficient is introduced to counteract the divergence caused by the Dirac magnetic monopole.
+However, this regularization method has a significant drawback: the total energy of monopole is highly dependent on the choice of the boundary condition $f(0)$.
+As $f(0)$ increases, the total energy diverges, which leads to scale divergence of the monopole energy.
+In contrast, the method we utilized in this work introduces a non-trivial permittivity $\epsilon=\epsilon(\rho)$ which is coordinate dependent.
+This regularization not only cancels the energy divergence but also effectively avoids the problem of scale divergence.
+Here, the scale is the power exponent $n$ in $\epsilon(\rho)=(\rho/\rho_0)^n$.